phile21/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Local variable - A script that creates a new local variable

 Global variable - A script that creates a new global variable.

+Every addition to true knowlegde is an addition to human power -  A script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line